 1. Choose a Dedicated Keyword or Set of Keywords

 Keyword research should start before you publish your content ideas.
 Look at what your competitors are writing about.
 What questions are your target consumers asking in the discovery, research, and buying phases?
 Use tools like BuzzSumo to analyze the topic and what has performed well historically.
-Then create engaging topic clusters around those keywords.
+Then create topic clusters around those keywords.

 2. Analyze the Top 10-20 Sites Ranking for the Keyword(s)

 Sometimes the best content optimization tips come from your competitors.